- Central America

 Fly into La Paz or Cabo San Lucas (shuttle service available for an extra cost) and meet at the hotel.
 Overnight at Hotel Catedral, a beautiful new hotel

 Whale sharks are the true “gentle giants” of the oceans.
-The largest fish on the planet, these gentle beasts return yearly to the coast just off La Paz.
-Join the Whale Shark México team led by scientist Deni Ramírez in their efforts to learn more about these magnificent creatures and support their protection.
-You'll have a chance to snorkel with these amazing animals!
+The largest fish on the planet, these gentle beasts return yearly to feed on plankton in La Paz Bay.
+You'll have several opportunities to snorkel with these incredible (but not aggressive) animals and learn more about these magnificent creatures and support their protection.
+Our partners helped to create new guidelines to make sure that the observation limits any stress on the animals.

 |Official Language(s)||No official.
 National language is Spanish|